nihal223/Stock-Forecaster/README.md

 * User-Friendly and self-explanatory (No need to know big financial terms)
 * Highly visualized information customized to users’ needs

-In summary, PyFolio is a one-stop shop for users to gather data, news, and analysis in order to build value-adding portfolios.
+In summary, RU Stocks is a one-stop shop for users to gather data, news, and analysis in order to build value-adding portfolios.
 It is practical and useful in many ways.
-Hope you will enjoy using PyFolio.
-Please [read our Wiki page](https://github.com/Amay22/PyFolio/wiki)
+Hope you will enjoy using RU Stocks.
+Please [read our Wiki page](https://github.com/Amay22/RU Stocks/wiki)

 ### HOW TO RUN: